 University of Minnesota Robotics began orginally on December 3, 2009, as GOFIRST Robotics.
 The organization consisted initially of six students, and has seen continued growth and evolution throughout the years.
 With this growth came a natural interest to continue building robots and participating in competitions.
 Now a designated Campus Life Program within the University, University of Minnesota Robotics hosts six project teams, as well as noncompetitive projects and outreach events.

-2010: GOFIRST Robotics presented the Scouting, Strategy, Team Spirit, Pneumatics, Programming, Marketing Communications, and Other Awards presentations at the December 4th, 2010 MN Splash Event.
+2010: GOFIRST Robotics is presented the Scouting, Strategy, Team Spirit, Pneumatics, Programming, Marketing Communications, and Other Awards presentations at the December 4th, 2010 MN Splash Event.
 GOFIRST Robotics members mentored teams 706, 1675, 1816, 2175, 2470, 2500, 2508, 2846, 3130, and 3524.

-2015: The group competes for the 2nd year in the ION Autonomous Snowplow Competition.
+2015: The group competes for the second year in the ION Autonomous Snowplow Competition.

-2018: GOFIRST Robotics Autonomous Snowplow team takes 1st place at the ION Autonomous Snowplow Competition with their robot Snow Squirrel.
-VEXU team advances to world competition.
-NASA RMC team places 11th out of 44 teams their first year of competition.
+2018: The GOFIRST Robotics Autonomous Snowplow team takes first place at the ION Autonomous Snowplow Competition with their robot "Snow Squirrel".
+The VEXU team advances to the World Competition, and the NASA RMC Team places 11th out of 44 teams during their first year of competition.

 2019: In January, 2019, the group officially becomes known as University of Minnesota Robotics under the Industrial and Systems Engineering Department.
 Professor Qie He serves as the group's faculty advisor.
 In April, the group sent a team to Bot Shot competition, and won the Student Union and Activities Tony Diggs Outstanding Undergraduate Student Group and College of Science and Engineering Tin Man Most Improved Student Group.